hujhax/austin-improv-wiki/Performers/Ed Melendez.md

 **Ed Melendez** is an improv performer.

-He is a graduate of the ColdTowne Conservatory at [[Coldtowne Theater]].
+He is a graduate of the ColdTowne Conservatory at [[Theatres/Coldtowne Theater|Coldtowne Theater]].

 ## Troupes
 * [[Troupes/Oh, Science!|Oh, Science!]]